People-friendly streets

 Newham Council is committed to creating people-friendly streets and making it easier and safer for all our residents to consider sustainable modes of transport.
 Whether travelling by foot, cycling, scooting, using a wheelchair or other mobility aids, this will all contribute towards creating a cleaner and healthier borough.

-How do LTNs work?
+How do people-friendly streets work?

 Can I still access my property by car?